sradc/sradc.github.io/_posts/2023-10-29-python-corrset-optimization.md

 ### Conclusion

 We've been able to get most of the things that made the optimized Rust code fast, notably, bitsets, SIMD, and loop-level parallelism, thanks to Numba and NumPy.
-First we made the original Python code considerably faster, with a few helper functions JIT compiled, but in the end we JITed the whole thing, and optimized the code for that.
+First, we made the original Python code considerably faster, with a few helper functions JIT compiled, but in the end we JITed the whole thing, and optimized the code for that.
 We took a trial and improvement approach, using profiling to focus our efforts on the slowest lines of code.
 We showed that we can use Numba to gradually mix JIT compiled code into our Python codebase.
 We can drop this code into our existing Python codebase immediately.
 However, we didn't get to the 180,000x speed up of the optimized Rust code, and we rolled our own correlation and bitsets implementation, whereas the Rust code was able to use libraries for these, while remaining fast.

 This was a fun exercise, that hopefully shows off some useful tools in the Python ecosystem.